DANS-KNAW/easy-update-fs-rdb/README.md

 The EASY File-system RDB (Relational Database) is a component that stores basis metadata about files and folders in the EASY Fedora Commons Repository.
-Its purpose is to provide quick access to this metadata, which is necessary for the EASY Web-UI to function properly. ``easy-update-fs-rdb`` updates the file-system rdb with
+Its purpose is to provide quick access to this metadata, which is necessary for the EASY Web-UI to function properly. ``easy-update-fs-rdb`` extracts the required file and folder metadata from Fedora and updates the File-system RDB with this metadata.

 ARGUMENTS
 ---------